FalconEthics/FalconEthics/README.md

 # <div align="left">It's Soumik Das here!</div>

-- 🔭 I’m currently looking for job opportunities in frontend web-development!
+- 🔭 I’m currently on a Job hunt for job opportunities in frontend web-development!

-- 🌱 I’m currently going my BSc in Computer Science from @University of London
+- 🌱 I’m also doing my BSc in Computer Science from @University of London

-- ❓ Ask me about anything related to Web-Development
+- ❓ You will find almost all of my projects here with source code! so, feel free to contribute

-- ⚡ Fun fact: I am just 19"
+- ⚡ btw a fun fact: I am just 19"

 <br/>

-## My Tech Stack
+## My tech stack
 <table><tr><td valign="top" width="33%">